 Twitter did it first.
 The whole disruption thing.
 When we talk about digital transformation, we tend to think about the disruption in industries and businesses in the while- and post-covid era.
 The whole transformation relies heavily on online communication, and it seems most people have had little or no problems switching to digital channels.

-None of it would be even remotely smooth if we haven’t been at it for years and years, polishing our announcements, remarks, polite and not-so-polite questions, and comments in the online chatrooms, forums, and on various social networks.
+None of it would be even remotely smooth if we haven’t been at it for years and years, polishing our announcements, remarks, polite and not-so-polite questions, and comments in online chatrooms, forums, and on various social networks.
 In fact, many have learned to speak their mind succinctly in 280 characters, earning their PhDs in conciseness.

 Today, we’ll talk about Twitter, the social network that enables people to develop and nurture their concise expression, and it’s been doing so since 2006.

 This March, Twitter turns 15.
 And since its founding, it hasn’t stopped having a huge impact on people’s online presence.

 For those of you who don’t know, Twitter was created in 2006 as a backup plan to keep the original startup Odeo alive.
 The initial idea of a podcasting platform was soon doomed due to Apple’s announcement of podcasting inclusion on iTunes at the time.
 After multiple hackathons to see if anyone can come up with a promising idea, one of Odeo’s employees, Jack Dorsey, came up with the original concept of Twitter.

 Not knowing about Twitter is basically impossible.
 This platform proudly holds the title of the world’s best and most famous microblogging site.
 Here are some of the fascinating facts:

 - Since its founding, Twitter has grown to 330 million monthly active users!